shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 ***answer:***

-10. **In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?**
+### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

 ***query:***